earthstar-project/earthstar/README.md

     return 'ok' or error
 ```

+## Future plans

-## Coming soon: immutable documents by putting "(hash)" in the path
+### Immutable documents by putting "(hash)" in the path
-* Use these special values in a path
+You'll be able to put the literal string "`(hash)`" in a path.
+It will be replaced with the hash of that document.
+Since no other document can have the same path, it will be impossible to overwrite or delete this document, making it immutable.

 * Signatures are based on the shorthand path
-* Upon ingestion to the db, the values get replaced like a template string
+* Upon ingestion to the db, replace `(hash)` with the actual hash of the document
 * Database lookups use the full expanded path
-* Across the network we only need to send the shorthand path
+* Across the network, we only need to send the shorthand path.
+The expanded path is derived state.
 * `(hash)` lets you create docs that can never be overwritten, because you can never make another doc with the same hash.
-    * ...if we make it use a character that's forbidden in regular paths
+* The expanded path needs to contain a character that's not allowed in regular paths, so the only way to get that path is via `(hash)`.  e.g. a percent sign like `(hash)` --> `%a93jDj39sdH...`

-### Path overlays?
+### Path overlays
 * It would be easy make an overlay view of different path prefixes ("folders") within a Storage
 * Or overlay two Storage instances
-* For example you could combine `~@a/wiki` and `~@b/wiki` into one namespace
+* For example you could combine `/wiki/~@a.xxxx` and `/wiki/~@b.xxxx` into one namespace